molecule-one/api/batch-scoring.md

     -H "Content-Type: application/json" \
     -H "Authorization: ApiToken-v1 <TOKEN>"
   ```
-  _Warning: only already processed results will be removed.
-If you wish to remove all data related to your batch scoring request, you should wait for it to process before calling this endpoint._
+This will remove all data compound data and stop processing your batch scoring request.

 FAQ: